Key COVID-19 numbers in Ottawa today | CBC News

 Today's Ottawa update

-There are 62 Ottawa residents in local hospitals for treatment of active COVID-19, according to Sunday's update from Ottawa Public Health (OPH).
+There are 65 Ottawa residents in local hospitals for treatment of active COVID-19, according to Monday's update from Ottawa Public Health (OPH).
+Eight of those patients are in an ICU.

-That's similar to last week, when the number hovered around 60.
-Seven of these patients are in an ICU, a number which has also remained stable.

 These hospital numbers do not include people who came to the hospital for other reasons and then test positive for COVID-19.
 They also don't cover people with lingering COVID-19 problems, or patients transferred from other health units.

-Hospitals are also challenged by rising spread because staffing shortages lower their capacity.
-The number of hospital outbreaks is currently 28.
+Hospitals are challenged by rising spread because staffing shortages lower their capacity.
+There are also 34 hospital outbreaks reported by OPH, two more than on Sunday.

-The average level of coronavirus in Ottawa's wastewater, which doesn't rely on COVID-19 testing, reached its highest point on record last week.
+The average level of coronavirus in Ottawa's wastewater, which doesn't rely on COVID-19 testing, reached its highest point on record last week and has since dropped.

 The case count has surged to record levels in many places this winter — and as the Omicron variant's spread overwhelms and limits testing, the actual number of cases in Ottawa is many times higher.

-On Sunday, OPH reported 391 more COVID-19 cases and one more death.
+On Monday, OPH reported 419 more COVID-19 cases and the deaths of two more residents that had COVID, one in their 70s and one in their 80s.
+OPH has reported 26 COVID-19 deaths this month, its most since 63 in May 2021.

-Of the approximately 12,000 COVID-19 tests conducted outside long-term care homes from Jan.
-7 to 13, about 26 per cent were positive.
-That's down from record levels earlier this month.
+Of the approximately 11,000 COVID-19 tests conducted outside long-term care homes from Jan.
+10 to 16, about 22 per cent were positive.
+That rate is down from record levels earlier this month.

 Vaccines

-832,182 The number of Ottawa residents age five and up with at least two doses, about 2,750 more than Wednesday.
-That's 84 per cent of the eligible population.
+836,222: The number of Ottawa residents age five and up with at least two doses.
+That's about 4,000 more than Friday, driven mostly by children age five to 11.
+Eighty-four per cent of the eligible population now has at least two doses.

 Across the region